This is where I built Port UI from the ground-up

 Context & Challenge

-We weren’t building yet another chat app; we were changing the connection primitive.
-No phone numbers.
-QR codes and links instead.
-The challenge: make this feel safe, simple, and familiar—without diluting the new behavior.
+We were not building another chat app.
+We were changing the connection primitive.
+No phone numbers, only QR codes and links.
+The challenge was to make this feel safe, simple and familiar without diluting the new behavior.

 Outcome